College Application Checklist

 Essays Double-check spelling.
 Make sure your name and social security number are on every page, as well as the essay’s title or number.
 If you’ve recycled an essay, make sure you’ve matched the correct university with the right essay.

-Work Samples/Portfolios If required, be sure you’ve included your name, social security number and the project name on every item.
+Work Samples/Portfolios If required, be sure you’ve included your name and the project name on every item.
 Don’t send the original – make a copy.

 Last-minute tips: Pay attention to the details, keep an eye on the deadline, and make sure you have the right amount of postage.